Physical Properties Alcohol

 - This can be explained by the following:

 - the number of carbon increases, the size of the molecule increases.

 - intermolecular force increases.

 - more heat energy is needed to overcome the intermolecular force.

 - The small alcohols are entirely soluble in water.

 - However, solubility falls as the length of the hydrocarbon chain in the alcohol increases.

 - Every alcohol consists of two parts, the hydrocarbon chain which is not soluble in water, and the hydroxyl functional group, which is soluble in water.

-- For the long chain alcohol, the hydroxyl group is just a small part of the molecule.
-Therefore, the insoluble long hydrocarbon chain contribute more to the forces between water and alcohol molecule, causes the solubility
+- For the long-chain alcohol, the hydroxyl group is just a small part of the molecule.
+Therefore, the insoluble long hydrocarbon chain contributes more to the forces between water and alcohol molecule, causes the solubility to decrease.